 England face Croatia on Wednesday 17 June 2026 in their World Cup Group L opener, at AT&T Stadium in Arlington, Texas, with kick-off at 9pm UK time.

-Thomas Tuchel has a strong pool and a pretty ruthless streak when it comes to roles.
-He wants two players for every position, plus three flexible options, and he has been crystal clear about a midfield built around a 6, 8 and 10.
+Thomas Tuchel has a strong pool of players and a pretty ruthless streak when it comes to roles.
+He wants two players for every position, plus three flexible options, and he has been crystal clear about a midfield built around three core positions.

 Key points: